All the Fashion Details from Bachelor in Paradise Season 7 Finale - E! Online

 We can't wait to see which relationships last from this season, but in the meantime, we can dig into the fashions.
 BIP is the perfect show to watch for vacation style inspo or to get ahead for next summer.

 We will keep track of all the looks from the latest episode throughout the night and we will continue to search for the cast members' outfits all season long.
-Keep on scrolling to see some rose-worthy ensembles from Amazon, ASOS, and more.
+Keep on scrolling to see some rose-worthy ensembles from Amazon, ASOS, Free People, Intermix, and more.

 Maurissa Gunn wore this icy blue, silk mini dress to the rose ceremony.
 She's not the only one who rocked this dress during BIP Season 7 though.
 Deandra Kanu rocked this number in red a couple of weeks ago.